Marcus Node Bits - monk is an easy way to access MongoDb

 When doing database work with Node, the default option seems to be MongoDb.
 This is of course very natural since Mongo itself is Javascript and stores JSON objects.
 I have no problem at all with that, since I’ve used Mongo before and like it a lot.

 When accessing Mongo from Node, the default option seems to be Mongoose.
-It seems like a very nice and capable framework, but it enforces a typed model to be declared, before you can use Mongoose in your code.
+It seems like a very nice and capable framework, but it enforces a typed model to be declared before you can use Mongoose in your code.
 I have some problems with that.
 Firstly it seems to go against the Node/Javascript concepts where not much is statically typed.
-Secondly, in Mongo there is no types and you can store whatever you want in a collection (kinda table for relational people).
-Thirdly, I have been using Simple.Data for so long that the idea of having to create a model just to be able to get some data out of a database seems unnecessary complex to me.
-Then again… using the native Mongo driver for node, doesn’t look to attractive to me.
-But I rather do that then using a model… So I was between a rock and a hard place.
+Secondly, in Mongo there are no types and you can store whatever you want in a collection.
+Thirdly, I have been using Simple.Data for so long that the idea of having to create a model just to be able to get some data out of a database seems unnecessarily complex to me.
+Then again… using the native Mongo driver for node, doesn’t look too attractive to me.
+But I’d rather do that than using a model… So I was between a rock and a hard place.

 I then found out about MongoSkin (you guys and your framework names…), that looked much more attractive.
 MongoSkin is built directly on top of the native Mongo driver but takes away much of the complexity and gives you a nicer API to program against, in my opinion.
 Using MongoSkin led me to Monk and I felt back at home.
 Monk has a nice, slick API that gets out of my way and lets me just do the work.
 Not a declared model as far as the eye can see.
 Monk is built on top of MongoSkin, which in turn is built on top of the native Mongo driver… So it all goes together.